The X.509 Certificate IdP Adapter allows a PingFederate

 Enter values for the adapter configuration, as described in the following

 Field Description Client Auth Port The port that PingFederate uses to validate client certificates.
 Client Auth Hostname The PingFederate hostname that is configured to use client-certificate authentication.
-Parse Client Cert Subject and Issuer DNs When enabled, the subject and issuer distinguished name (DN) in the client certificate are treated as separate attributes.
-This allows you to do the following:
+Parse Client Cert Subject and Issuer DNs When enabled, the subject and issuer distinguished name (DN)in the client certificate are treated as separate attributes.
+This allows you to do the following: distinguished name (DN) DN A name uniquely identifying an object within the hierarchy of a directory tree.

 - Add subject or issuer DN attributes, such as CN or UID, to the adapter's extended contract.